djw/ume/README.md

-# gawse
+# Ume

-Go rewrite of assume
+Go rewrite of awsume